The Promise (2007 film): Plot

 A man is walking along the beach and tells a story to his grandchildren about a nearby lighthouse.
 The story is about a girl named Andrea and her older brother Jason whose parents work for the De Vera family.
 One day, Andrea finds a boy hiding in their truck and her father takes him in.

 As they get older, Andrea and the boy, Daniel, grow fond of each other while Jason becomes jealous of the attention Daniel gets.
 After Jason beats him, Andrea comforts Daniel and the two pretend to get married.
 Monique, the De Vera's daughter, complains that she wants to have her turn at marrying Daniel.
 Andrea's parents plan to move into the hacienda behind the De Vera mansion and Jason, disappointed that he will not be living in the big house, runs away.

 Years later, Andrea's parents die in a car accident.
 Jason returns for the funeral and kicks Daniel out of the hacienda.
 The De Vera children, Antonio and Monique, return from studying abroad and their mother throws them a party.
 Andrea and Daniel try to get a glimpse of the party even though they are not invited, but Andrea is bitten by a guard dog.
 Daniel carries her into the party to seek help and Anton summons the doctor.
 She recovers at the De Vera mansion for a few days.
 It then seems that Anton has fallen for Andrea and Monique for Daniel but Daniel and Andrea make a promise to always be together.
-At the lighthouse near the beach, Daniel gives Andrea a locket with their pictures and the two make love.
+At the lighthouse near the beach, Daniel gives Andrea a locket with their pictures and the two have sex.
 When Andrea comes home, Jason tells her that he has made a business deal that requires her to marry Anton.
 When Andrea refuses, Jason threatens to kill her and starts beating her.
 She cries herself to sleep and hears Daniel calling to her from her window, but ignores him in fear.